Melbatoast8/E-Portfolio---Westminster/README.md

 A report on Lab 4: Breadboard from a Computer Architecture Course and Hmwk 5 from Operating Systems complete the goal "to attain a system level understanding of the computer."

   In Lab 4, we built a binary adder, utilized a D-latch, and illustrated certain theorums of boolean algebra.
-These activities involved reading datasheets for various inverters and gates and understanding processes which form the base of logic in computer hardware which allows a computer to compute.
+These activities involved reading datasheets for various inverters and gates and understanding processes which form the base of logic in computer hardware and which allow a computer to compute.

+  Homework 5 consists of four task-scheduling algorithms: first-come first-serve, shortest job first, priority, and round robin.
+These algorithms illustrate four ways in which operating systems might schedule tasks.
+As scheduling is critical to computer speed, it is relevant to a goal which requires an understanding of the operating system.